 If you’re wondering whether you’ll have to upgrade your phone for 5G Standalone then we have good news – you probably won’t.

-Obviously you need a 5G phone for 5G Standalone, and not all 5G phones support 5G Standalone, but that support can be enabled with a software update, and it’s an update that manufacturers will likely be keen to offer, as we’re already seeing this happen in India, where Jio’s network is switching on 5G SA and numerous manufacturers have committed to software updates for their devices.
+Obviously you need a 5G phone for 5G Standalone, and not all 5G phones support 5G Standalone, but that support can be enabled with a software update, and it’s an update that manufacturers will likely be keen to offer.

-But you might not even need a software update, because according to the Global Certification Forum (GCF), 88% of 5G devices released between January 2022 and July 2022 (when the report was published) supported 5G Standalone.
+But you might not even need a software update, because according to the Global Certification Forum (GCF), 96% of 5G devices certified in 2023 supported 5G Standalone.

-That percentage is likely to continue rising, as it was up from 65% in 2021 and 34% in 2020.
+That percentage is likely to continue rising, as it was up from 91% in 2022, 65% in 2021, and 34% in 2020.
 So if you have a recent 5G phone then it likely already supports 5G Standalone.
 Older ones are less likely to, but may well get a software update to enable it once 5G Standalone networks launch.
 Then again, older handsets also typically get less support from manufacturers, so there’s no guarantee.

 You shouldn’t need to worry if you have an iPhone either, as every 5G iPhone (meaning the iPhone 12 onwards) supports 5G SA in at least some countries.
 Apple is a little vague about regional differences, so it’s not clear whether UK models support it, but if not then there’s little doubt Apple will update them to, since it’s offering support elsewhere, and tends to support its phones better than most companies.